harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

    You can add any number of `vars.yaml` files.

-11. Select **AutoScaler.yaml** and repeat step 6.1 to 6.2 to create an `autoscaler` file and enter the following information.
+11. Select **AutoScaler.yaml** and repeat steps 6.1 and 6.2 to create an `autoscaler` file.
+Then, enter the following information:

     ```
     instance_limits: